naveensivakumar14/ZATN/README.md

 Introduction to Express JS
 Understanding the Express.js framework and its advantages for building web applications.
 Setting up and defining routes for handling various HTTP methods (GET, POST, etc.).
-Implementing dynamic routing to handle parameters and queries.
+We are implementing dynamic routing to handle parameters and queries.
 Building a simple application with multiple API endpoints using Express.js.